TheNathanSpace/Ecosphere-Art-Generator/README.md

 ### Card Stats

 Card stats are read from the CSV file `assets_data/card_database.csv`.
 This file is the exact same as Neo's official Card Database Google Sheets document, except I've added an Art Description column after Text.
-This columns contains part of the prompt used in image generation.
+This column contains part of the prompt used in image generation (additional prompt is added in the program).
+This column is incomplete, only having data for 12 cards.

 ### Image Generation